ibm-cloud-docs/cis/at_events.md

 # CIS {{site.data.keyword.cloudaccesstrailshort}} events
 {: #at_events}

-Use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with the IBM Cloud Internet Services (CIS) in the {{site.data.keyword.Bluemix}}.
+Use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with the IBM Cloud Internet Services (CIS) in the {{site.data.keyword.IBM Cloud&trade;}}.
 {:shortdesc}

-The {{site.data.keyword.cloudaccesstrailfull_notm}} service records user-initiated activities that change the state of a service in the {{site.data.keyword.Bluemix_notm}}.
+The {{site.data.keyword.cloudaccesstrailfull_notm}} service records user-initiated activities that change the state of a service in the {{site.data.keyword.cloud_notm}}.
 For more information, see [{{site.data.keyword.cloudaccesstrailfull_notm}}](/docs/services/cloud-activity-tracker?topic=cloud-activity-tracker-getting-started-with-cla).